bitextor/bitextor/docs/README.md

 `sudo apt install httrack`

 This dependency is not mandatory as `wget` is supported and a Python parallel data crawler is provided in Bitextor ([Creepy](https://github.com/Aitjcize/creepy)).

+As mentioned above, another optional dependency is giawarc.
+To use this option, Go has to be installed.
+The latest version can be installed from [here](http://golang.org/dl) or using snap:

+`sudo snap install go`.

+Furthermore, the Go preprocessor itself has to be installed:

+`go get github.com/paracrawl/giawarc/...`

+This command will build and place the necessary programs in `${HOME}/go/bin`.

 ### Submodules compilation